 Online Cake Communities

 Imagine being part of a group of like-minded, sugar lovin individuals from all across the globe.
 An exclusive society whereby you could ask questions or lend support at the wee decorating hours of the day… Buttercream split and in need of advise?
 Not sure how to conduct a cake tasting?
 Just holler to your cake peeps on Facebook for a sweet rescue!
-You may even make a friend or two (or perhaps a thousand)… You can hop onto the Sugar Sugar Cakes Society on Facebook to get into our cakie loop.
+You may even make a friend or two (or perhaps a thousand)… If you join the Cake Insider Academy, our exclusive all-access membership, you’ll get connected to cake makers from all levels from all over the globe.
+We encourage each other’s progress, answer cake questions, pick each other’s brains on new methods and delve into monthly trainings.
+There’s nothing quite like a committed, passionate, positive and nurturing cake group to help you get further along in your cake journey.
+You can find out more Here.

 Practice Makes Pro